The second of our three core missions is to:

 The National Cancer Institute decreased its funding of esophageal cancer research by 15% in 2012.
 Esophageal cancer research only received a mere $28.0 million out of NCI’s total $5.07 billion budget.

 The latest figures show that the National Cancer Institute in 2013, again decreased funding for esophageal cancer research.
 The National Cancer Institute invested only $26.5 million for esophageal cancer research out of their total $4.79 billion budget.

 However, $1.6 billion dollars was estimated to be spent on esophageal cancer treatment alone during 2014 in the U.S.

 As of March 1, 2016, The American Cancer Society reports that they fund a total of 782 cancer research grants.
 Unfortunately, only 8 of these are for esophageal cancer research.

 UPDATE: The American Cancer Society reports that they fund a total of 746 cancer research grants.
 Unfortunately, only 10 of these are for esophageal cancer research.
 (As of August 1, 2018)

 While rates have dropped for other cancer types, esophageal cancer rates are skyrocketing!

 The only way to improve and discover new screening tests and treatments is to fund research projects that are specifically dedicated to esophageal cancer research!

-In order for our charity to fund life-saving esophageal cancer research projects, we rely 100% on your support!
+In order for our charity to continue to fund worthy esophageal cancer research projects, we rely 100% on your support!
 Make a tax-deductible contribution today by clicking here!